TimoLin/SteamOnLinux/lutris-TW3GOTY.md

 ## Finally, copy your downloaded TW3-GOTY installergg files to the `gog` folder and then install the game through the script.
 `/home/myubuntu/game/cache/the-witcher-3-wild-hunt-game-of-the-year-edition/gog/`.
-And then install the game through the script.

 ## Enjoy it.